List of content you will read in this article:

-There are desktop computers and then there are server computers but how different are they exactly.
-Well, any computer actually has the same basic components processor, working memory, storage etc. and you may be surprised to hear that fundamentally they're not that different with some of those components even coming off the same assembly line.
+There are desktop computers and VPS Server computers, but how different are they exactly.
+Well, any computer has the same primary components: processor, working memory, storage, etc. You may be surprised to hear that fundamentally they’re not that different, with some of those components even coming off the same assembly line.

-But that doesn't mean that you can just grab off the shelf desktop components in like fashion yourself a server.
-I mean sure core i7 runs at 3.8 gigahertz and Xeon runs at 3.8 gigahertz but it costs way more.
-Well, sometimes there's more to it than gigahertz and gigabytes.
+But that doesn’t mean that you can just grab desktop components off the shelf and build yourself a server.
+Sure, Intel core i7 processors run at 3.8 gigahertz, and Xeon runs at 3.8 gigahertz, but it costs way more.
+Well, sometimes there’s more to it than gigahertz and gigabytes.

-Consumer-grade systems rarely need more than 8GB of RAM, but enterprise hardware usually needs at least 16GB (or higher) to simply operate.
-This helps explain why consumer-grade only comes with four memory slots and enterprise hardware comes with eight slots for memory.
-In addition to this, enterprise-grade materials feature RAM support with error-correcting code (and consumer-grade products omit this kind of support completely).
+Consumer-grade systems rarely need more than 8GB of RAM, but enterprise hardware usually requires at least 16GB (or higher) to simply operate.
+This helps to explain why consumer-grade hardware only has four memory slots whereas enterprise gear has eight.
+Furthermore, enterprise-grade materials provide RAM support as well as error-correcting code (and consumer-grade products omit this kind of support entirely).

 Mean Time Between Failure or MTBF is a unit that measures the average time a component will take to failure under optimal operation conditions.
 As an example, according to western digital WD Gold MTBF is 2.5 million hours.
 On the other hand, consumer hard drives do not come with MTBF, however, they tend to fail after 500 thousand hours.

-Fault tolerance allows devices to run even if one or more of its components is faulty.
-As a result, no service will be interrupted and sysadmins will be happy.
+Fault tolerance permits devices to continue to function even if one or more of their components are malfunctioning.
+As a result, there will be no service interruptions, and sysadmins will be pleased.

 The Software Differs as Well

 Now that you have seen the differences between server and PC hardware, we will discuss the differences between the Operating Systems they use.